-We’ve become increasingly fascinated with one of David Lloyd’s hands over the past few weeks.
+Over time, we’ve become more and more fascinated with one of David Lloyd’s hands.
 It is the one that hangs by his side when Ian Ward interviews himself and Nasser Hussain at the end of each day’s play on Sky Sports.
 It is not the one that holds the microphone.
 It is the redundant one.
 The unoccupied one.

 When Nasser Hussain is answering a question, David Lloyd’s unoccupied hand generally does one of two things: it either does an awkward impression of a passive hand or it gets all restless.